DysonSphereMod/QOL/MultiBuild/README.md

   This mod is still in development and so has one or more know issue:
   - positionin of entities around the poles is a bit finicky
   - in some conditions, when pasting a blueprint, it's possible to place building nearer than what is possible in vanilla
-  - splitter / logistic stations / boxes settings are not copied
+  - splitter / boxes settings are not copied